The Next Day: Songs

 "Where Are We Now?" details Bowie's life in Berlin in the late 1970s.
-He casts himself as "a man lost in time" comparing and contrasting the city during the divided Cold War-era and modern-day, and includes references to the changes the city went through after the 1989 fall of the Berlin Wall.
+He positions himself as "a man lost in time", and meditates on how the city had changed since the fall of the Berlin Wall in 1989.
 The rhythm track uses a subdued instrumental, recalling "The Loneliest Guy" and "Thursday's Child" from Reality and Hours, respectively.
 Visconti felt the song's melancholic tone differed from the rest of the album.
 Biographer Chris O'Leary calls "Valentine's Day" the catchiest song on the album.
 Featuring glam guitars and 'sha-la-la-la' backing vocals, Cavanaugh noticed a touch of Lou Reed's "Satellite of Love" from his Bowie co-produced album Transformer (1972).
 The lyrics concern a character named Valentine on the day he will become famous as a school shooter.
 It was inspired by the increasing number of school shootings in the United States in the preceding years, including the 1999 Columbine High School massacre.

-"If You Can See Me", deemed the "chaotic centrepiece" of the album by O'Leary, features shifting time signatures and chord progressions, recalling the drum and bass styles of Earthling and anticipating the free jazz experimentation of "Sue (Or in a Season of Crime)" (2014).
+"If You Can See Me" was described by O'Leary as the "chaotic centrepiece" of the album.
+It contains changing time signatures and chord progressions, recalling the drum and bass styles of Earthling and anticipating the free jazz experimentation of "Sue (Or in a Season of Crime)" (2014).
 The lyrics feature cut-up and fragmented images that drew comparisons to Outside.
-Visconti suggested that "identities switch between someone who may be Bowie and a politician", to which Pegg dissected that "Bowie is conjuring an abstract everyman, an embodiment of every deranged leader who ever lived".
-"I'd Rather Be High" offers a culmination of the album's lyrical ideals, concerning a young traumatised soldier in the desert who laments that he would "rather be high" and succumb to his emotions.
+Visconti suggested that "identities switch between someone who may be Bowie and a politician"; Pegg speculated that "Bowie is conjuring an abstract everyman, an embodiment of every deranged leader who ever lived".
+"I'd Rather Be High" is a culmination of the album's lyrical themes, and describes a young traumatised soldier in the desert who declares that he would "rather be high" and succumb to his emotions.
 O'Leary argues that the track presents a broader theme: "Civilization's recursive betrayal of its youth."
 Billboard's Phil Gallo found the music a piece of neo-psychedelia reminiscent of works by the Beatles and the Smiths, with swirling guitars and a military-style drumbeat.